PX4/PX4-Devguide/starting-installing-linux.md

 > **Warning** Never ever fix permission problems by using 'sudo'.
 It will create more permission problems in the process and require a system reinstallation to fix them.

-The user needs to be added to the group "dialout":
+The user needs to be part of the group "dialout":

 ```sh
 sudo usermod -a -G dialout $USER